 21 SID: 21 Sidworth Street

-One of my personal faves because it’s located on Wilton Way, an über charming street that has witnesses a bit of a revival in recent years.
+One of my personal faves because it’s located on Wilton Way, an über charming street that has witnessed a bit of a revival in recent years.
 This is where locals go to during the weekend when they want to escape the crowds of nearby Broadway Market.
 Footnote is a lovely corner café that not only serves great coffee but also a number of freshly prepared, contemporary brunch dishes.
 I love their sourdough bread with cooked mushrooms, tomatoes and tahini!

 Footnote: 51 Wilton Way

-Ever since Violet owner Claire Ptak had the honour of making the wedding cake for Harry & Meghan’s Royal Wedding, her tiny little cupcake place in East London has been flooded with people from all corners of the capital and beyond who are dying to try her now famous bakes with a cup of great coffee.
+Ever since Violet owner Claire Ptak had the honour of making the wedding cake for Prince Harry & Meghan’s Royal Wedding, her tiny little cupcake place in East London has been flooded with people from all corners of the capital and beyond who are dying to try her now famous bakes with a cup of great coffee.
 It’s best to go here on a sunny day as indoor seating is limited, but the café has a lovely outdoor terrace.
 Everyone who comes here has their own favourite bake, but personally I love the tahini brownie.
 Sooo good!

 Violet: 47 Wilton Way